yujijun/matplotlib/README.md

 # matplotlib
-I use this projects to learn and test matplotlib, All code related with this processing will be put into this repostory
+I use this projects to learn and test matplotlib, All code related with this processing will be put into this repostory.
+Code are in continuous update.